wthrowe/rfcs/text/0000-osstring-string-interface.md

 This is analogous to the existing `OsStr::to_string_lossy` method, but transfers ownership.
-This operation can be done without a copy if the `OsString` contains UTF-8 data or if the platform is Windows.
+This operation can be done without a copy if the `OsString` contains Unicode data or if the platform is Windows.

 ## `OsStr`